sirbrillig/writing-testable-plugins-slides/README.md

 	}
 }
 ```
-Generators don't always need to be tested.
+They don't always need to be tested because we can test the object creation manually.

 ---

-Static functions that have no dependencies and no side-effects are ok.
+Static functions that have
+no dependencies and no side-effects are ok.

 ```php
 class MyPlugin {